gvwilson/sys-tutorial/src/virt/index.md

 -   The `python` in the virtual environment' `bin` directory knows to look in that environment's `site-packages` directory

+## Exercises {: .exercise}

+What is the `re.sub` call in the `faker` script doing and why?

 ## Limits of Virtual Environments {: .aside}

--   `conda` and `python -m venv` work for Python
+-   `conda` (and equivalents like `python -m venv`) work for Python
--   But what about Rust, JavaScript, and other languages?
--   In particular, what if you need an isolated environment for several languages at once?
+-   But what if you need an isolated environment for several languages at once?
+    -   Rust, JavaScript, and other languages all have their own solutions
--   And you want other people to be able to reproduce it?
+-   And what if you want other people to be able to reproduce that environment?
--   We will build something worth installing and then return to this problem

-## What's the Magic Word?

--   Only allow access to data if client:
-    -   [%g authentication "Authenticates" %] (i.e., establishes their identity)
-    -   Is [%g authorization "authorized" %] (i.e., has the right to view the data)
--   Simplest possible is wrong in many ways: does the client know a password?

-[%inc bird_client_password.py %]
-[%inc bird_client_password_correct.sh %]
-[%inc bird_client_password_correct.out %]
-[%inc bird_client_password_incorrect.sh %]
-[%inc bird_client_password_incorrect.out %]

--   First change to server: get the password on the command line and save it

-[%inc bird_server_password.py mark=main %]
-[%inc bird_server_password.py mark=server %]

--   Second change: add authorization to `do_GET`
-    -   Once again use our own exception class to handle unhappy cases

-[%inc bird_server_password.py mark=get %]

--   Add authorization that checks header value

-[%inc bird_server_password.py mark=auth %]

--   Handle errors by constructing JSON

-[%inc bird_server_password.py mark=error %]

--   It works but:
-    -   One password for everyone
-    -   Sent as [%g cleartext "cleartext" %] over an unencrypted connection

-## Basic Authentication

--   Modify `do_GET`

-[%inc bird_server_basicauth.py mark=get %]

--   [Basic HTTP authentication][basic_http_auth]:
-    -   Header called `"Authorization"`
-    -   Value is <code>Basic <em>data</em></code>
-    -   Data is [%g base64 "base-64 encoded" %] <code><em>username</em>:<em>password</em></code>
--   Most of the code is checking that everything is OK and responding properly if it's not
--   Test client

-[%inc bird_client_basicauth.py %]
-[%inc bird_client_basicauth_correct.sh %]

-## Changing the Root Directory

--   The `chroot` command
-    -   Changes the process's idea of the [%g root_directory "root directory" %]
-    -   Runs a command
--   But…

-[%inc chroot_example.sh %]
-[%inc chroot_example.out %]

--   Need special permission (discussed below)
--   Everything needed to run `echo` and other commands needs to be in the new filesystem
--   Only isolates the filesystem

-## sudo

--   Every machine has a [%g superuser "superuser" %] account called [%g root_user "root" %]
-    -   Which has nothing to do with the root directory of the filesystem
--   Use `sudo` ("superuser do") to change identity temporarily

-[%inc sudo_example.sh %]
-[%inc sudo_example.out %]

--   At least it's a different error message…
--   `sudo` is a way to give yourself permission to mess up everything on your computer
--   So another requirement for virtual environments: break them without breaking anything else

 ## Docker

--   [Docker][docker] solves all of these problems
+-   [Docker][docker] solves these problems (and others)
 -   Define an [%g docker_image "image" %] with its own copy of the operating system, filesystem, etc.
 -   Run it in a [%g docker_container "container" %] that is isolated from the rest of your computer